TebogoMoremi/Hello-world/README.md

 # Hello-world
 introduction to VCs GitHub

-I'm a software developer with basis of core languages
+I'm a software developer with basics of core languages